carsonehall15/21479_2/README.md

     2. A Studio has many Films
     3. A Film have many Expenses
     4. A Film can have many Budgets
-    5. A Film can have many ContractDeals
-    6. A StreamingService have many ContractDeals
-    7. A Cinema have many ContractDeals

     MANY TO MANY RELATIONSHIPS:
     1. Films have many Genres but a Genre has many Films
     2. Films can have many Awards but an Award can also be won by many films
+    3. A Film can have many Cinemas and Cinemas can have many films resulting in the associative entity of ContractDeals
+    4. A Film can have many StreamingServices and StreamingServices can have many films resulting in the associative entity of ContractDeals

 ## Data Dictionary